xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ### Ethernet VPN Hardware Support

 In CST 3.0+ EVPN ELAN, ETREE, and VPWS services are supported on all IOS-XR devices.
-The ASR920 running IOS-XE does not support native EVPN services, but can integrate into an overall EVPN service by utilizing service hierarchy.
+The ASR920 running IOS-XE does not support native EVPN services in the CST design, but can integrate into an overall EVPN service by utilizing service hierarchy.
 Please see the tables under End-to-End and Hierarchical Services for supported service types.

 ### Multi-Homed & All-Active Ethernet Access